 The most popular social plugins at a glance

 Social networks now offer an extensive portfolio of plugins that allow website owners to create content that is suitable for cross-platform publication.
 In order to reach out to a target group that is competent and active on social media, content must be easy to share, comment on or to subscribe to.
 In addition, many platforms offer the possibility to embed content from social networks into their own website.
-We have brought together the best solutions from the best-known providers: Facebook, Twitter, Google+, Pinterest, LinkedIn, and Reddit.
+We have brought together the best solutions from the best-known providers: Facebook, Twitter, Google+, Pinterest and LinkedIn.

 The international social networking platform, Facebook, is an institution in the world of social media.
 In the face of ever-growing competition, the website remains the undisputed favorite for the vast majority of social media users.
 With the following social plugins, you can also allow visitors to interact with content on your website through Facebook.